A breast examination by the doctor includes a visual exam as well as physical palpation of the breasts.

 Now the physical examination of the breast tissue begins.
 The key elements of the palpation of the breast, for the doctor and for self-breast examination, are:

 - Be thorough and don't miss anything.
 Cover the entire breast including the tail (the area of skin that fans up to the shoulder.)

-- Palpate in a methodical path using the pads of 3 fingers (or 2, depending on size of fingers) in dime-size circular motions with 3 degrees of pressure (light, medium, and deep).
+- Palpate in a methodical path using the pads of 3 fingers (or 2, depending on the size of fingers) in dime-sized circular motions with 3 degrees of pressure (light, medium, and deep).
 Some findings are only evident with a particular degree of pressure from the examiner.

 - The fingers should maintain contact with the surface of the skin, and proper spacing between palpations should be used.
 This will help to assure that no area is missed.

 Following the head-to-toe path of the body, the seated exam begins by palpating the supraclavicular and infraclavicular lymph nodes located above and below the clavicle (collar bone).
 So that you are not unnecessarily exposed, be advised that you may raise your gown up to just below the collarbone (either tucking it under your arms or putting your arms into the sleeves).
 The doctor should let you know that you are beginning the physical exam and explain what she/he is doing.